CalCOFI/rCRUX/README.md

                     </p>

 ```
 You can find the description and suggested values for this search option.
-HITSIZE ='1000000' is added to the search below along with several options that increase the number of entries returened from primersearch.
+HITSIZE ='1000000' is added to the search below along with several options that increase the number of entries returned from primer_search.

 ```
 blast_seeds_parent <- "/Users/limeybean/Dropbox/CRUX_2.0/12S_V5F1_modified_params"